Skip to main content

 A bit of sunshine

 We love yellow in the bedroom, especially during the darker months, because it’s light, bright, and encourages a good mood all day long.
-With summer an an end, bring more sunshine inside with Suntan Yellow from Benjamin Moore.
+With summer at an end, bring more sunshine inside with Suntan Yellow from Benjamin Moore.
 This is a more muted yellow with hints of orange and peach tones, making for a fun hue that isn’t too intense.
 Cream Yellow is a few shades paler than Suntan Yellow, so it’s a good choice for common spaces and guest rooms.

 Understandably, you may not want some of these colors on all four walls.
-Yellow can be overbearing and gray might be a little too stale for your taste.
+Yellow can be overbearing, and gray might be a little too stale for your taste.
 In these cases, stay on trend and incorporate these fall and winter hues in an accent wall that’s decorated with your favorite seasonal decor and art.
 Be creative and play with colors, textures, and patterns to design a room that’s reflective of your personality.

 You can even consider adding texture to the walls themselves, installing shiplap, an oversize headboard, or wainscoting to make the walls pop.
 These small details go a long way in making your bedroom stand out, showing off your impressive eye for interior design.
 These colors are just a starting point.
 We encourage you to head to your local home improvement store and grab all the samples and swatches you want so you can create the perfect relaxation space.
 Your new room will be perfect for an evening tucked in with a good book, watching Netflix, or observing the leaves fall outside your bedroom window.